aahowel3/A-Simplified-Method-to-Enrich-Tetrahymena-Micronuclear-DNA/README.md

 unmapped reads removed with samtools view -b -h -F 4 file.bam > mapped.bam

 # Simulations
 in /simulations the script wc_simulations.sh uses bamPEFragmentsize to estimate parameters for ART Illumina and then 2 seperate lines of ART Illumina commands sample reads from the MAC reference (45x) and MIC reference (2x).
-Mac and Mic R1 and Mac and Mic R2 are then concateneted togehter to create whole cell R1 simulation and whole cell R2 simulation - which is aligned to the MIC+MAC reference using the duplicatied script flowsortcuration_2_wc.sh <br />
+Mac and Mic R1 and Mac and Mic R2 are then concateneted togehter to create whole cell R1 simulation and whole cell R2 simulation - which is aligned to the MIC+MAC reference using the script flowsortcuration_2_wc.sh <br />
-unmapped reads removed with samtools view -b -h -F 4 file.bam > mapped.bam <br />
+MIC only and MAC only simulations are run using flowsortcuration_2_mic_mac.sh unmapped reads removed with samtools view -b -h -F 4 file.bam > mapped.bam <br />

-simulations run using MAC reference genome that had the mitochondria removed - to remove mito sequence from mac.genome.fasta use awk '{ if ((NR>1)&&($0~/^>/)) { printf("\n%s", $0); } else if (NR==1) { printf("%s", $0); } else { printf("\t%s", $0); } }' /storage/reference_genomes/tetrahymena_thermophila/mac/mac.genome.fasta | grep -v -Ff remove.txt - | tr "\t" "\n" > mac.genome_nomito.fasta
+simulations run using MAC reference genome had the mitochondria removed from the reference - to remove mito sequence from mac.genome.fasta use awk '{ if ((NR>1)&&($0~/^>/)) { printf("\n%s", $0); } else if (NR==1) { printf("%s", $0); } else { printf("\t%s", $0); } }' mac.genome.fasta | grep -v -Ff remove.txt - | tr "\t" "\n" > mac.genome_nomito.fasta

-in /simulations_1x the script wc_simulations_1x.sh uses bamPEFragmentsize to estimate parameters for ART Illumina and then 2 seperate lines of ART Illumina commands sample reads from the MAC reference (45x) and MIC reference (2x).
+in /simulations_1x the script wc_simulations_1x.sh uses bamPEFragmentsize to estimate parameters for ART Illumina and then 2 seperate lines of ART Illumina commands sample reads from the MAC reference (1x) and MIC reference (1x) which is aligned to the MIC+MAC reference using the script flowsortcuration_2_wc.sh

 # Coverage MDS and IES
 IES_coordinates.csv - locations of IESs in supercontigs: https://doi.org/10.7554/eLife.19090.001 supplementary file 3A